-Should you buy a student laptop computer or tablet from a retailer like Best Buy, Walmart, Amazon or Staples?
+Should you buy a student laptop computer or tablet from a retailer like Best Buy, Walmart, Target, Amazon or Staples?

 When it comes to buying a student laptop or tablet from a retailer like Amazon, Best Buy, Staples or Walmart, It depends which retailer and how good of a deal you’re getting.

 Let’s examine the return policies for PCs and laptops and tablets from the major retailers.
 I’ve listed the policies from most-generous to least:

 - Walmart: Most items sold & shipped by Walmart can be returned for free, either to a store or by mail.
 Walmart will take care of delivery, returns and customer service for these items.
 According to Walmart’s return policy, “most electronics, including but not limited to… tablets, laptops, PCs” … “must be returned within 30 days with a receipt to obtain a refund or exchange.”

 - Target: Target doesn’t break out computers as a separate category.
 According to Target’s returns page, “all electronics and entertainment items must be returned within 30 days for a refund or exchange.
 For these items purchased between 11/1-12/25, the 30-day refund period will start on 12/26.”

 - Staples: According to Staples’ return policy, “technology and business machines, such as computers, laptops, digital cameras, printers and tablets, may be returned within 14 days of the date of receipt.”